I’m a huge fan of strategic planning, both professionally and personally.

 Wrapping Up The Best 10 Quotes on Planning

 Resonate with any of these quotes on planning?
-Any of the commentary light you up or piss you off?
+Does any of the commentary light you up or piss you off?

-So in closing, I have a little homework assignment for you.
-Pick the quote that resonated with (or scared) you the most.
-Grab a pen and paper.
+So in closing, I have a minor homework assignment for you.
+First, pick the quote that resonated with (or scared) you the most.
+Then, grab a pen and paper.
 Go somewhere quiet where you can focus.
 Now ponder the quote.
-Take as long as you need… I recommend 10 minutes or so.
+Take as long as you need — I recommend 10 minutes or so.

-Understand the quote… dissect it.
-Think of ways to apply it.
+Understand the planning quote — dissect it.
+Then, think of ways to apply it.

 When done, jot down the one thing you will do in the next 15 minutes to implement your thoughts.

 There is gold here — go for it!